Mark Osborne (ice hockey): Playing career

-Post playing career
+Post-playing career

 After retiring Osborne worked as coach of the Toronto St. Michael's Majors of the OHL from October 29, 1999, to August 2000, after serving as an assistant coach the previous season.
 He followed that by becoming assistant GM of the Mississauga IceDogs for the 2002–03 season.
 Osborne was a hockey analyst with The Score Television Network.
 He then became an analyst for Leafs TV, a popular media outlet covering the Toronto Maple Leafs.
-He is currently a pro scout for the Los Angeles Kings organization.
+As of 2022 he was a pro scout for the Los Angeles Kings organization.

 Personal life

 Osborne is a devout Christian and worked at Christian hockey camps.
 His nickname is Ozzie.
 He has been married to actress Madolyn Smith since 1988; they have two daughters together.
-His father, Alex Osborne, formerly led a major branch of the CIBC in Toronto.
+His father, Alex Osborne, formerly led a branch of the CIBC in Toronto.